Sanket22Kamble/M1_Operations_Utility/1_Requirements/README.md

   * Researchers and mathematicians.

 ## What
-  * Calculate the sum, differemce, product of two matrices and also the determinnt, transpose and inverse of a single matrix.
+  * Calculate the sum, differemce, product of two matrices and also the determinant, transpose and inverse of a single matrix.

 ## When
   * Students facing a difficulty in solving a matrix related problem, can use this program to conform their outputs.